-The United States (US) and the European Community (EC) agreement and the United States and the European Economic Area (EEA) of the European Free Trade Association (EFTA) agreement aim to simplify matters for manufacturers that wish to have both U.S. Coast Guard (USCG) approval and the European certificates of conformity (see definition).
-The two Mutual Recognition Agreements on Marine Equipment are a result of a 7-year cooperative effort that recognizes the importance of facilitating US - European trade in marine equipment and promoting bilateral cooperation on international marine equipment regulations.
+The United States (US) agreements with United Kingdom of Great Britain and Northern Ireland (UK), the European Community (EC) and the European Economic Area (EEA) of the European Free Trade Association (EFTA) agreement aim to simplify matters for manufacturers that wish to have both U.S. Coast Guard (USCG) approval, UK certificate of conformity and the European certificates of conformity (see definition).
+The Mutual Recognition Agreements on Marine Equipment are a result of a 7-year cooperative effort that recognizes the importance of facilitating US - European trade in marine equipment and promoting bilateral cooperation on international marine equipment regulations.
 With the experience gained with the MRAs and the increased regulatory alignment, the categories of equipment covered by the initial MRAs was expanded from 43 product categories to 69 product categories.
 The MRAs allow a manufacturer to reach multiple markets on the basis of compliance with one set of regulatory requirements instead of multiple ones, as would be the case without the MRAs.